 - Rectification of conduct that constitutes the interference with privacy.

 - Redress of any loss or damage suffered.

 There is also a requirement for organisations to report data breaches to the individual and the Office of the Australian Information Commissioner (“OAIC”) under the Notifiable Data Breach scheme.

-Read the Stephens Lawyers & Consultants Privacy Act Information Sheets below to ensure that your business is fully aware of its liabilities and obligations under the Australian privacy laws:
+Read the Stephens Lawyers & Consultants Privacy Act Information Sheets and updates below to ensure that your business is fully aware of its liabilities and obligations under the Australian privacy laws: